krakenrf/krakensdr_docs/README.md

 # krakensdr_docs
-Documentation and Wiki for KrakenSDR
+Documentation, Supporting Files and Wiki for KrakenSDR